Chichester College

 Chichester College is a college of further education in Chichester, West Sussex, England.
 It has a second campus at Brinsbury, near Pulborough.
 It is a member of the Collab Group which represents the largest colleges in England.

 Chichester College has over 20,000 students, of whom over 5,000 are full-time (about 4,000 are between 16 and 18 years old; 1,000 are over 19 and several hundred are taking university level courses).
 Students can choose from a wide range of courses including: A-levels (about 900 students); BTEC Diplomas at Level 3 (vocational A-level equivalents); and many vocational qualifications that prepare young people and adults for working life.

 Brinsbury campus is part of a 570-acre estate and has its own commercial farm with dairy, beef, sheep, pig and arable enterprise all of which are used as the basis for much of the practical teaching.

 The Chichester College group was rated 'Outstanding' in all areas of the Ofsted inspection framework in March 2020.

 The Falkland Islands Government pays the college to educate Falkland Islanders for national diplomas and NVQs.

 History

 Chichester College, opened in 1964, as the major centre for a wide range of academic, commercial, scientific, technical, recreational and adult education courses in the south western part of West Sussex.
 The college is set in Westgate Fields within sight and to the south west of the Chichester Cathedral, half a mile from the Chichester Market Cross.

-On 23 February 1972 David Bowie performed at the college as part of the Ziggy Stardust Tour.